Thom irregularity and Milnor tube fibrations: Mixed functions

-The first assertion of our theorem follows from Lemma \ref{l:sing} and the remark that the image $u\bar v(C \m \{ 0\})$ of a complex line $C\subset \bC^{2}$ different from the axes is a real half-line.
-The second assertion of Theorem \ref{t:main1} follows from the same Lemma \ref{l:sing} and the discussion before and after it.
+The first assertion of our Theorem \ref{t:main1} follows from the proof of Lemma \ref{l:sing} and from \L ojasiewicz' result that the image by an analytic map of a real semi-analytic arc is a semi-analytic arc.
+The second assertion follows since Lemma \ref{l:sing} provides the exact characterisation of the condition $\Disc f\bar g \subset \{0\}$ in terms of $\Disc(f,g)$.